Secrets of Patagonia

 Tour the capital city of Santiago and view it from above at South America's highest observatory

-This exciting trip to Chile includes international and domestic flights, transfers, selected excursions, car hire, accommodation and all breakfasts.
+This exciting trip to Chile includes international flights, a private car and driver, excursions, accommodation, breakfasts and some lunches and dinners.

 Places to Stay